jpino7/READMEgenerator/utils/Testing Markdown/README.md

 - [Questions](#questions)

 ## Installation
-Run npm install into the appropriate Directory, then input node index.js
+npm install to the appropriate directory, then run it by inputing node index.js

 ## Usage
-a README.md is generated using user input and data from the supplied usernames profile.
+Using the user inputs and data from the supplied GitHub API a README.md is generated.

 ## License
 N/A